Uncharted DIY

 Now just $29, and packed full of features!

-Features of the DIY Shaker Table Plans & Tutorial Membership includes:
+Features of the DIY Shaker Table Plans & Tutorial Membership include:

 One hour of video instruction, in 18 easy-to-follow modules covering the build process